ome/design/cli_tree.md

 This part of the specification may also be used in other CLI plugins which output information about omero objects such as `hql`, `import`, etc.

     omero tree ls Dataset:1 --output=yml

+### Parents and children

+Provide commands to list the parents and children of an object.
+This may be partly covered by `ls` though that is only in the children direction.
+This might have support level of recursion for viewing more complex family trees.
+See https://github.com/openmicroscopy/openmicroscopy/pull/4777